arleybls/ps-vdirbot/README.md

 ps-vdirbot
 ==========

-An script to automate creation fo websites, vdirs, application pools from a set of tables on a database.
+A powershell script to automate creation of websites, vdirs and application pools from a set of tables on a database.

 Data Model: